elforestal/threat-hunting/README.md

 ## 1. Scenario Overview

-Management suspects that an employee, Scott Firth, who was recently placed on a performance improvement plan (PIP), may be planning to exfiltrate sensitive company data.
+Management suspects that an employee, Mike Wiley, who was recently placed on a performance improvement plan (PIP), may be planning to exfiltrate sensitive company data.
 The employee has administrative access to their device (`LAB-WIN10`).
 The goal of this threat hunt is to detect any attempts to compress and transfer sensitive files to unauthorized locations and to mitigate potential risks.

 ### Hypothesis
-Scott Firth has local admin rights on his device and might try to archive/compress sensitive information and exfiltrate it to an external destination.
+Mike Wiley has local admin rights on his device and might try to archive/compress sensitive information and exfiltrate it to an external destination.

 ### MITRE ATT&CK Threat Actor Tactics, Techniques, and Procedures (TTPs)
 - [**T1078 - Valid Accounts: Use of valid administrative credentials to bypass restrictions**](https://attack.mitre.org/techniques/T1078/)